vegarringdal/simple-html/README.md

  * [x] checkbox on row
  * [x] selection by using left row selector only
  * [x] select all top/left
+   * [x] when grouped, selecting selector on group row selects all row in group
  * [x] multisort with shift key and colum label click
  * [x] grouping with expand/collapse in group rows
  * [x] resize columns